-- The student must be enrolled in a CPA-accredited doctoral program in clinical psychology at a recognized university, or a program of equivalent structure and content to a CPA-accredited doctoral program (including academic and practicum preparation).
-If the program is not CPAaccredited, then the applicant must provide information necessary for Waypoint to establish if the program is equivalent.
-Assessment experience and a graduate course including psychometrically-based assessment is required. - Pre-residency training must include at least 600 hours of doctoral-level practicum experience, with at least 300 hours direct client contact and 150 hour supervision from a registered psychologist.
-Practicum experience must include adult assessment and intervention. - The doctoral thesis proposal must be approved prior to application for residency (Note: it is strongly recommended that data analysis be completed prior to the start of residency).

-- The applicant must meet the requirements of their university to enter a residency program and have the formal approval of the Director of Training in their program to apply. - Proficiency in English is necessary.
-Proficiency in French is an asset. - The applicant must be able to legally study and work in Canada.
+- The student must be enrolled in a CPA- or APA- accredited doctoral program in clinical or counseling psychology at a recognized university, or a program of equivalent structure and content (including academic and practicum preparation).
+If the program is not CPA- or APA- accredited, then the applicant must provide information necessary for Waypoint to establish if the program is equivalent.
+Assessment experience and a graduate course including psychometrically-based assessment is required. - Pre-residency training must include at least 600 hours of doctoral-level practicum experience, with at least 300 hours direct client contact and 150 hours supervision from a registered psychologist.
+Practicum experience must include adult assessment and intervention. - The doctoral thesis proposal must be approved prior to application for residency (Note: it is strongly recommended that data analysis be completed prior to the start of residency). - The applicant must meet the requirements of their university to enter a residency program and have the formal approval of the Director of Training in their program to apply. - Proficiency in English is necessary.
+Proficiency in French is an asset. - The applicant must be able to legally work in Canada.